What is BODMAS: Explained For Primary School (With Practice Questions)

 This may be commonly miscalculated as either 3 by working from left to right, or as 1 by wrongly assuming that addition should be completed before subtraction.

-When will my child learn about BODMAS in primary school?
+When do children learn about BODMAS in primary school?

 BODMAS is taught in upper KS2 and often primary school children won’t come across the order of operations until Year 6.